 In Java, the term “exception” has a unique connotation and is defined as a pre-configured code line that helps identify programming errors.
 Monitoring exceptions helps fine-tune Java performance.
 Leverage a JVM troubleshooting software to speed up exception tracking—it aids monitoring by providing corresponding exception metrics and graphical summaries.

-Embracing the above listed Java monitoring best practices can help you notch up your Java application performance.
-Now, let’s look at some of the top Java monitoring tools available.
+Embracing the above Java monitoring best practices can help you notch up your Java application performance.
+Now, let’s look at some top Java monitoring tools.

 Best Tools for Powerful Java Monitoring